LCX

 Providers SHOULD include the snapshot object.
 The snapshot exists purely for UX optimization and MUST NOT be treated as authoritative data.
 Consumers MUST replace snapshot data with the full Card Payload once it is fetched from the Update Endpoint.

-1. Encoding mode: The QR code MUST encode the JSON payload as a UTF-8 byte string.
+1. Encoding mode: The QR code MUST encode the LCX QR URI (Section 4.1) as a UTF-8 byte string.

 2. Error correction: The QR code MUST use error correction level M (15% recovery) or higher.
 Level Q (25%) is RECOMMENDED for printed materials.